mchlol/jsd-game-list/README.md

 - stick footer to bottom of page
 - add recommendations to ViewGame
 - format ViewGame display
+- show the number of screenshots
+- add a favicon to replace default react icon

-- Update the readme as I go, including wireframes and screenshots.
+- add wireframes and screenshots to readme
-- List any features I may add later.

 ## Deployment